mesa package

 Bases: BaseScheduler

-A scheduler which allows agent activation to be divided into several stages instead of a single step method.
-All agents execute one stage before moving on to the next.
+A scheduler allowing agent activation to be divided into several stages, with all agents executing one stage before moving on to the next.
+This class is a generalization of SimultaneousActivation.

-This schedule tracks steps and time separately.
+The scheduler also tracks steps and time separately, allowing fractional time increments based on the number of stages.
 Time advances in fractional increments of 1 / (# of stages), meaning that 1 step = 1 unit of time.

 Create an empty Staged Activation schedule.